-The copyright of this text is held by \bigcirc EURAMET e.V.
+The copyright of this publication (EURAMET/cg-16/v.01 - English version) is held by © EURAMET e.V.
 2007.
 It was originally published by EA as Guide EA-10/16.
-The text may not be copied for resale.
+The text may not be copied for resale and may not be reproduced other than in full.
+Extracts may be taken only with the permission of the EURAMET Secretariat.